Frozen Fish Food - San Francisco Bay Brand

 • Grazers benefit from seaweed sheets and algae-based pellets offered consistently

-Particle size is a big deal.
+Small fish need small foods.
+Big fish will probably key in on larger foods.
+Choose your food size carefully to reduce waste and ensure fish are getting what they need.
 If fish repeatedly spit food out, the food is usually too large or too hard.
-When in doubt, choose smaller pellets and feed more slowly.
+When in doubt, choose smaller pellets and feed more slowly to ensuer fish are consuming the food.

 A strong baseline for many reef tanks is a high-quality pellet as the daily staple, with frozen blends mixed in several times per week.
-Herbivores should also receive seaweed consistently.
-Predators may lean more heavily on frozen meaty foods with careful portion control.
+Herbivores should also receive seaweed consistently if not daily.
+Predators may lean more heavily on large chunks of meaty foods with careful portion control to avoid excess waste.

 Frequently Asked Questions